naidasobo/capstone/readMe.md

 The app also makes it possible to remove projects and create space for new ones, by simply double clicking the item we wish to remove.

-client folders
-	index.html
-	main.js
-	styles.css
-server folder
-	.env
-	.gitignore

-other files inside of folder
-package-lock.json
-package.json
-planning.txt
-readme.txt

-for the website as long as you have that html doc repo'ed with your name in h1 tags it counts as done